Secondary Mathematics

 Course content

-Our Secondary Mathematics PGCE takes 36 weeks to complete.
-This school-led course includes a three-week induction to prepare you for your placement and weekly sessions to develop your knowledge of the curriculum.
+Our Secondary Mathematics PGCE lasts for one academic year, from September until the end of July.
+This school-led course includes an induction to prepare you for your placement and weekly face to face sessions at the University to develop your knowledge of the curriculum and subject specific pedagogy.

 To give you experience in the classroom, you’ll spend at least 120 days working in two local secondary schools as well as visiting a local primary school.
 But, don’t worry, you won’t have the pressure of teaching an entire lesson straight away.